cygbbhx/StripedMarlin/README.md

    python preprocessing/inference.py -i path/to/unlabeled_data --save_option --noise-only
    ```

-2. As some outputs could still include human voices, run vad on the outputs.
+2. As some outputs could still include human voices, you can use following codes to run vad on the outputs.
    ```bash
    python preprocessing/run_vad.py
    python preprocessing/filter_voices.py